-Steel frames are guaranteed against faulty materials and workmanship for as long as the initial consumer purchaser has the bicycle, subject to the condition of the warranty listed below.
-Aluminum and dual suspension frames are guaranteed against manufacturing defects for a period of 5 years.
+Steel, aluminum and dual suspension frames are guaranteed against faulty materials and workmanship for as long as the initial consumer purchaser has the bicycle, subject to the Terms and Conditions of this Limited Warranty.
 If frame failure should occur due to faulty materials or workmanship during the guarantee period, the frame will be replaced.
-For frame replacement under this Pacific Limited Warranty, contact us, stating the nature of the failure, model number, date received and the name of the store from which the bike was received, at the address given on this page.
+For frame replacement under this Limited Warranty, contact us, stating the nature of the failure, model number, date received and the name of the store from which the bike was received, at the address given on this page.
 Frame must be returned for inspection at customer's expense.
 Please note: the fork is not part of the frame.
 A lifetime warranty on your frame does not guarantee that the product will last forever.
 The length of the useful life cycle will vary depending on the type of bike, riding conditions and care the bicycle receives.
-Competition, jumping, downhill racing, trick riding, triding, triding, riding, riding in severe conditions or climates, riding with heavy loads or any other non-standard use can substantially shorten the useful product life cycle.
+Competition, jumping, downhill racing, trick riding, riding in severe conditions or climates, riding with heavy loads or any other non-standard use can substantially shorten the useful product life cycle.
 Any one or a combination of these conditions may result in an unpredictable failure that is not covered by this warranty.
 All bicycles and frame sets should be periodically checked by an authorized dealer for indications of potential problems, inappropriate use or abuse.
 These are important safety checks and are very important to help prevent accidents, bodily injury to the rider and shortened useful product life cycle.